heremaps/here-data-sdk-typescript/README.md

 When new API is introduced in Data SDK for TypeScript, the old one is not deleted straight away.
 The standard API deprecation time is 6 months.
 It gives you time to switch to new code.
 However, we do not provide ABI backward compatibility.

-All of the deprecated methods, functions, and parameters are documented in the Data SDK for TypeScript <a href="https://developer.here.com/documentation/sdk-typescript/api_reference/index.html"  target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/CHANGELOG.md" target="_blank">changelog</a>.
+Learn more about deprecated methods, functions, and parameters in the Data SDK for TypeScript <a href="https://developer.here.com/documentation/sdk-typescript/api_reference/index.html"  target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/CHANGELOG.md" target="_blank">changelog</a>.

-For more information on Data SDK for TypeScrypt, see our <a href="https://developer.here.com/documentation/sdk-typescript/dev_guide/index.html" target="blank">Developer Guide</a>.
+For more information on Data SDK for TypeScript, see our <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/docs/GettingStartedGuide.md" target="_blank">Getting Started Guide</a> and <a href="https://developer.here.com/documentation/sdk-typescript/dev_guide/index.html" target="blank">Developer Guide</a>.

 ## About this repository